 Rights constraints protect persons and minorities from being swallowed by public convenience.
 Speech, conscience, due process, equal protection, property, privacy, association, religious liberty, and voting protections may vary by constitutional system, but the purpose is constant: government must not treat persons as raw material for collective desire.

 Structural constraints protect public trust by dividing power.
-Separation of powers, federalism, bicameralism, judicial review, independent audits, impeachment, term limits, public records, and elections all slow or distribute authority.
+Separation of powers, federalism or other layered authority, bicameralism, judicial review, independent audits, impeachment, term limits, public records, and elections all slow or distribute authority.
 Slowness can frustrate good action, but it can also prevent concentrated abuse.
 Efficiency is not the highest political good.

 Procedural constraints matter because public authority must move through visible forms.
 Notice, debate, recorded votes, hearings, rules of evidence, appeal, publication, comment periods, budget procedures, procurement rules, and judicial process can seem tedious.
 They make power legible.
 They allow citizens to know what is being done in their name.